 What is dr.fone?

-Around 2013, the company changed the name of this product and gave it a more branded name: dr.fone (which sounds like “Doctor Phone”). dr.fone started as a third-party iDevice backup program, as Timothy L. Warner mentioned it in page 260 of his book “The Unauthorized Guide to iPhone, iPad, and iPod Repair: A DIY Guide to Extending the Life of Your iDevices!” published on Apr 26, 2013.
+Around 2013, the company changed the name of this product and gave it a more branded name: dr.fone (which sounds like “Doctor Phone”). dr.fone started as a third-party iDevice backup program, as Timothy L. Warner mentioned it on page 260 of his book “The Unauthorized Guide to iPhone, iPad, and iPod Repair: A DIY Guide to Extending the Life of Your iDevices!” published a few years ago.